 Traditionally, the conviction of a non-aggravated (no accident, low BAC) first time DUI has been considered a minor violation of the NPA and may be handled with a Citation Order, which can carry a fine.
 This sanction is limited to fines and does not place restrictions on the Nurses license, but it can become part of the permanent record and may be disclosed to the public on request for a period of three years.
 If the nurse objects to the Citation, the nurse has a right to an administrative hearing.

-If the facts of the DUI are aggravated, the nurses BAC was elevated, or there are multiple substance-related offenses, and the Board determines that the conviction was a major violation of the NPA, the Board will forward the case to the Attorney General’s Office.
+If the facts of the DUI are aggravated, the nurse’s BAC was elevated, there was an accident, or there are multiple substance-related offenses, and the Board determines that the conviction was a major violation of the NPA, the Board will forward the case to the Attorney General’s Office.
+The Attorney General is the attorney for the Board of Registered Nursing.
 The Attorney General’s Office will then prepare a formal Accusation upon review of the evidence.
+The Accusation will be served to the Nurse and posted online on the Nurse’s Breeze License Profile.
 After the Accusation is filed upon the Nurse, there is a short time frame to preserve and assert his or her rights and file a Notice of Defense, to alert the Board and Deputy Attorney General that you want to protect your license.
 After the Notice of Defense is filed, defense counsel can negotiate an appropriate stipulated settlement and/or schedule an Administrative Hearing.

 When a nurse’s DUI results in an Accusation against his or her license, there are several levels of discipline.
 Types of Discipline include A Letter of Public Reprimand, Stayed Revocation (with Probationary Terms), Suspension, or Revocation.